 |For pre-booked groups of 15 or more:

 One adult is allowed FREE with every ten children.

-This special exhibition on ancient Egyptian mummification is on show in a new Amarna Gallery within the Tutankhamun Exhibition.
-Admission to THE MUMMIES EXHIBITION is available at a special discounted rate when visiting the Tutankhamun Exhibition.
+This special exhibition on ancient Egyptian mummification is on show in the new Amarna Gallery within the Tutankhamun Exhibition.

 The Exhibition is suitable for those with impaired mobility.
 Two steps at access point - temporary ramps available.
 Other special needs: Hearing Impaired - Although there are several audio programmes, all information is clearly labelled.
 Partially Sighted - Some difficulty may be experienced with the low level of atmospheric lighting.